patrykwozinski/patrykwozinski.github.io/_posts/from-php-to-elixir/2020-12-07-everything-is-about-filter-map-reduce.md

 prepared_vegetables |> reduce(&mix/2)
 ```

 So...
 As you see the most important is to understand operations like **filter**, **map**, and **reduce**.
 Look - we’ve never worried about the state or something - the only significant operations are input transformations.
-Of course, functional programming has tons of academic terms but you don’t need them to start your journey with FP!
+Of course, **functional programming also has tons of academic terms** but you don’t need them to start your journey with FP!

 I wrote this post as a short note for myself from the future.
 I hope I’ll find more motivation to write something more technical in the near time.